Interview with James Ferguson Latimer

 BW: Did you ever feel particularly vulnerable in that sort of position because you’re laid down, head practically out of the aircraft apart from the Perspex canopy in front?
 How, how did it feel to be in that position over a target?

 JFL: Yeah.
 It did.
 Actually, it never, it never bothered me.
 I don’t know why.
-Used to be, you were busy guiding.
+Used to be, well you were busy guiding.
 Guiding the plane in to make sure you’re getting it right.
 ‘Left.
 Right.’
 You just tell, tell the pilot move over to the left a bit or move over to the right a bit until you’re right over the target.
 And then just before you hit the target it’s bombs away, and you used to follow them right down.
 And nine times out of ten they hit the target.
 Mostly coastal targets.
 There was a lot of coastal targets.
 And then eventually it became routine.

 BW: Did you ever have to tell the pilot to go around again to make a second run?
 Perhaps because there was smoke over the target or obscuring it.
 Did you have to make a second run at all?